 Anxiety Disorder Induced by Medication

 Medication-induced anxiety disorder is a condition in which using certain drugs or substances makes anxiety symptoms worse.
 These symptoms could be transient and go away if the drug or substance is stopped.
 However, sometimes they might worsen or continue.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) classifies the disease as a substance- or medication-induced mental disorder.
-Among the possible symptoms are:
+Among the possible symptoms are

 Anxiety Disorder Causes